codewithmirza/synappay/README.md

-# SynapPay - Cross-Chain Atomic Swaps
+# SynapPay - Extending Fusion+ to Stellar

-A decentralized application that combines **Stellar's fast, low-cost transactions** with **1inch's DEX aggregation technology** to create innovative cross-chain trading solutions.
-SynapPay enables secure, trustless swaps between Ethereum and Stellar networks using Hash Time-Locked Contracts (HTLCs) and 1inch Fusion+ for optimal pricing.
+A decentralized application that extends **1inch Fusion+** to the **Stellar blockchain**, enabling cross-chain atomic swaps between Ethereum and Stellar networks.
+SynapPay creates a marketplace where users can place swap intents that anyone can fulfill, leveraging the best of both ecosystems.

 ## 🎯 **Vision & Mission**

 ### **Core Vision**
-SynapPay bridges the gap between Ethereum's DeFi ecosystem and Stellar's fast, cost-effective network by creating a unified platform that leverages the best of both worlds:
+SynapPay extends 1inch's Fusion+ protocol to Stellar, creating the first true cross-chain atomic swap marketplace that combines:

-- **Stellar's Speed**: Sub-second transaction finality and minimal fees
+- **1inch Fusion+**: Intent-based, trustless atomic swaps with Dutch auction pricing
-- **1inch's Liquidity**: Access to the largest DEX aggregation network
+- **Stellar Soroban**: Fast, low-cost smart contracts with native HTLC support
-- **Cross-Chain Innovation**: Seamless asset movement between ecosystems
+- **Cross-Chain Innovation**: Seamless asset movement between Ethereum and Stellar ecosystems

 ### **Key Innovation**
-We've created the first platform that meaningfully integrates both Stellar blockchain and 1inch API/protocols to deliver superior user experiences and unlock new financial use cases in cross-chain DeFi.
+We've created the first platform that extends 1inch Fusion+ to Stellar, enabling public marketplace-style swaps where users create intents that anyone can fulfill, not just personal wallet bridges.

 ## 🚀 **Quick Start**